Shifrin/shifrin.github.io/_posts/2018-04-19-introduction.md

 I will also post some code snippets that I have used in my projects.
 The code snippets are the small block of reusable code that can be inserted in your functions or working files.

-I like and welcome your feedbacks on each post that I publish.
+I like and welcome your feedback on each post that I publish.
 Because it will help me to learn from you devs (friends of developers), it will correct me if I made any mistakes and will help to become a perfect tech blogger.

 Learning will never end… Thank you for visiting my blog.